 Condensing policies and procedures into easy-to-follow checklists and flowcharts can also be useful as a quick reference guide for staff.
 See Appendices for examples of some of the above which have been shared by library services.

 Library byelaws

-Library byelaws should be considered and referenced where necessary in any policies and procedures.
+Library byelaws provide a framework and legitimacy and should be considered and referenced where necessary in any policies and procedures.
+The byelaws should be displayed in all your service points.

 England